jruns/disable-ai/src/README.md

 We disable Ecosia's `AI Overview` by blocking the AI Overview data request to their API.
 We also hide the `AI Chat` tab under the search bar.

 ### Google
 We disable Google's `AI Overview` by adding the `udm=14` parameter to the default Google search URLs.
 This tells Google to switch to their 'Web' view which is a stripped down results page without AI Overviews or instant answers.
-We also hide the `AI Mode` tab in the search bar.
+We also hide the `AI Mode` button on the homepage and the `AI Mode` tab in the search bar on results pages.

 ## Troubleshooting
 If you don't see AI features being disabled then you might be using another extension that sets browser blocking or redirect rules for the URL you are accessing.
 Only one rule can run on a page, so their rule might be running.